 SEIU Front Steps Up Campaign for $15/Hr.
 Fast Food Minimum Wage

 Employees in the fast food industry, before anything else, know that they aren't going to make lots of money.
-Employers in this part of the restaurant world are in business to provide convenience at low prices, not creativity or elegance.
+Employers in this part of the restaurant world are in business to provide convenience at low prices rather than creativity or elegance.
 The wages they offer are a reflection of this.
 Yet the Service Employees International Union and an allied New York-based nonprofit coalition, Fast Food Forward, are bent on boosting these workers' wages in dramatic fashion.
 Last Thursday, August 29, the day after the 50th anniversary rally of the 1963 March on Washington, these activists led walkouts and demonstrations in dozens of cities in hopes of winning a $15 an hour minimum wage and union recognition for fast food employees.
 The nearly year-long campaign claims to seek justice.
 Yet if successful, the likely result would be higher unemployment or at least underemployment.

 Union Corruption Update this February and again last month analyzed in detail the growing phenomenon of nonprofit groups known as "worker centers."
 These nonunion organizations, now numbering 200 or more across the nation, engage in union-style organizing and picketing at nonunion work sites, but in ways off-limits to unions under federal law.
 Because these centers can rouse activism from among hard-to-reach populations, especially Third World immigrants of limited English-speaking ability, unions see them as potentially useful fronts and sources of potential members.
 In some instances, unions form these centers.
 The Organization United for Respect at Walmart, for example, from the start has been an adjunct of the United Food and Commercial Workers; Restaurant Opportunities Centers United (ROC) is a project of UNITE HERE; and Working America is a front for the AFL-CIO.
 In each case, a nonunion organization tries to organize workers, but without playing by union rules.